 Hand Lotion Method

-Hand lotion or petroleum jelly can help loosen and remove hardened Gorilla Glue from the skin.
+I’ve also learned that using a bit of hand lotion or petroleum jelly can work wonders to loosen and lift away hardened Gorilla Glue from the skin.
+It’s a gentler method I often resort to.

 1. Apply hand lotion or petroleum jelly to the glue